 Welcome to Joel BB’s guitar journal …dedicated to documenting my journey of learning how to play the electric guitar, and perhaps also documenting a little bit of my sometimes quirky and often overly-intense life, in all its glory!

 However, I have always been inclined towards an all or nothing approach to anything I do and just don’t believe in doing anything half-heartedly, so, given that I was actively engaged in martial arts that demanded most of my spare time until my late twenties, I didn’t even get around to actually buying a guitar until quite recently …well into my thirties!
 By this time, not unlike the Superman mythology of Kal-El being inextricably drawn to the crystal and to his fortress of solitude to finally begin his training, the call was simply too loud to ignore and at long last I finally bought my very first guitar: an Epiphone Les Paul electric guitar in vintage sunburst.
-Due to the rather unexpected life events that followed though, it remained boxed whilst I suddenly found myself desperately trying to deal with the challenges of being a thirty-something Dad who had just lost his career due to the company he worked for going bust and, as a result, shortly thereafter also shockingly losing his partner, who decided the grass was greener without me.
-To be fair though and speaking philosophically, despite being together for the most part for just over six years, I have to admit on reflection that there was a growing rift in my relationship with my Son’s mother that regrettably would have lead to our relationship ending eventually due to irreconcilable differences even if I hadn’t been made redundant at the time.
-Still, losing your career, an awesome woman you thought you’d spend the rest of your life with, your car, and, for a moment there, even access to your baby boy, is enough to push anyone to either find a bridge …or pick up a guitar!
+Due to the rather unexpected life events that followed though, it remained boxed whilst I suddenly found myself desperately trying to deal with the challenges of being a thirty-something Dad who had just lost his career due to the company he worked for going bust and, as a result, shortly thereafter also shockingly finding his relationship with his Son’s mother over!
+Despite being together, for the most part, for just over six years, when faced with the reality of my redundancy, my Son’s mother simply decided the grass was greener without me!
+Losing your career, the woman you thought you’d spend the rest of your life with, your car, and, for a moment there, even access to your baby boy, is enough to push anyone to either find a bridge …or pick up a guitar!

 So, here I am, having returned home from a day with my baby boy today.
 I am just so proud to be a Dad but can’t help wondering how our original plans to start a family and build a future together ended up with both my Son’s mother and myself now living separate lives as respectively single parents.
 This is not the future I envisioned.
 My Son is only ten months old but our Father and Son bond is strong.
 Very strong.
 He is amazing.
 A strong little cheeky warrior and I am the proudest Father on the planet.
 Though, in truth, in pain at having to say goodbye to my Son again today and wondering how long it would be this time until I would next see him?
 Being forced to fight for access through the courts is not a quick or kind process.
 So, I feel like I am in a forced limbo, a prisoner at war, when all I want to do is successfully rebuild a life with my Son.
 Fighting to see my Son, fighting to rebuild a career, and, due to the financial implications of having been made redundant previously, fighting to keep a roof over my head, all take their toll!